 - pale skin

-Anemia is one of the most common complications of Crohn’s.
+Anemia is a common complication of Crohn’s.
 It’s usually treated with a course of iron supplements, either taken orally or through intravenous therapy (an IV).

 Intestinal strictures are usually accompanied by: